Panskura Banamali College: Location

 The college is situated on the road connecting Panskura Rly station and the National Highway 6 (India), nearer to Panskura station, 721151.
 Panskura is a model station, 71 km from Howrah on the way to Kharagpur (SE Rly).
 There are frequent local train services between Howrah and Kharagpur and some passenger and express trains also stop here.
 It is easy to reach Panskura by train or by bus from any direction.

-Departments and Courses
+Departments and courses

 The college offers different undergraduate and postgraduate courses in the science, arts, and commerce branch.
 This college aims at imparting education to the undergraduates of lower- and middle-class people of Panskura and its adjoining areas.

 Science

-The science faculty consists of the departments of Chemistry, Physics, Mathematics, Computer Science and Application, Botany, Zoology, Physiology, Biotechnology, Economics, Electronics, and Microbiology.
+The science faculty consists of the departments of chemistry, physics, mathematics, computer science and application, botany, zoology, physiology, biotechnology, economics, data science, nutrition, medical lab technology, and microbiology.

-Arts and Commerce
+Arts and commerce

-The arts and commerce faculty consists of the departments of Bengali, English, Santali, Sanskrit, History, Political Science, Philosophy, Geography, Education, Physical Education, Music, and Commerce (Accounting and Finance).
+The arts and commerce faculty consists of the departments of Bengali, English, Santali, Sanskrit, history, political science, philosophy, geography, education, physical education, music, and commerce (accounting and finance).